What Is Knee Bursitis?

 - Antibiotics.
 In case the knee bursitis is caused by a bursa infection.

-- Corticosteroid knee injections.
-In case your bursitis is persistent and doesn’t respond to the usual anti-inflammatory medication, your doctor will inject some corticosteroids directly to your knee, in order to reduce inflammation.
+- Knee injections – In case your bursitis is persistent and doesn’t respond to the usual anti-inflammatory medication, your doctor will inject an alternative medicine directly to your knee, in order to reduce inflammation.

 Recovery Period and Physical Therapy